He was orphaned in the Holocaust and never met any family. Now he has cousins, thanks to DNA tests

 “The picture gave it away,” Hellman said.

 The connection instantly fell into place.
-Kellman knew a branch of her family connected to her great uncle was killed during the Holocaust.
+Hellman knew a branch of her family connected to her great uncle was killed during the Holocaust.
 Now she knew there was a survivor.

 Hellman wasn't looking for anyone in particular when she took her DNA test, but sometimes wonderful surprises happen, said Daniel Horowitz, an expert genealogist at MyHeritage.